I Got Undereye Filler For My Dark Circles — & I've Never Looked Back

 Almost three weeks after the procedure, I started to get a better feel for how my face looked free of dark circles.
 They were virtually gone, but I was still slightly puffy around my nose and eye area.
 I consulted with Dr. Henry, who told me about an enzyme that can be injected to break down some of the filler.
 I decided to do it, and the puffiness significantly subsided right away.
 I was on my way to smooth undereyes.

-There was scarring around the injection site for almost two weeks.
+There was residual darkness around the injection site.
 It sounds scary considering that Black women are prone to discolouration, but it wasn’t the worst thing in the world.
-I was able to cover any spots with makeup before they naturally faded away.
+I was able to cover any spots with makeup before they naturally faded.
 Once I was healed completely, I was in love.
 My dark hollows were gone and I was thrilled with the way I looked with and without makeup.
-My family couldn’t put their finger on what was different about my appearance, but I received a lot of “you look refreshed” comments — which was a plus coming from my family, who usually tells it like it is.
+My followers couldn’t put their finger on what was different about my appearance, but I received a lot of “you look refreshed” comments.

 Filler taught me about the importance of patience and making informed, empowered decisions.
 “Black don’t crack” is a notion that many of us live by, but I’ve never really subscribed to.
 Black may crack if you’re not taking care of it.
 Over the years, I’ve learned that you can use a little something to preserve your skin — whether it’s sunscreen, a chemical peel, or, in my case, undereye filler.
 The key, in my opinion, is to make informed decisions about the choices you are making for you.
 Do your research and, ultimately, do what makes you happy.